-20.3 - Appointments.
+20.3 Appointments

-- A. When the Employer is filling a vacancy in the bargaining unit: - 1.
-The position shall be offered first to employees within the bargaining unit on the layoff list as provided in accordance with Section 21.04.
+A. When the Employer is filling a vacancy in the bargaining unit:

-- 2. If none of the employees on the layoff list are available, an opportunity to interview shall then be given to laid off employees within the bargaining unit, for job classes for which the employee meets the minimum qualifications and for which they apply.
+- 1. The position shall be offered first to employees within the bargaining unit on the layoff list as provided in accordance with Article 21. - 2.
+If none of the employees on the layoff list are available, an opportunity to interview shall then be given to laid off employees within the bargaining unit, for job classes for which the employee meets the minimum qualifications and for which they apply.
 If the laid off employee is not chosen for the position, the hiring manager shall provide a verbal explanation, to each applicant in layoff status who requests one, stating why they were not selected. - 3.
-If no one is selected per a or b above, the position shall then be filled by promotion or hire of a qualified candidate from one of the following groups: - a.
-Employees within the bargaining unit who are available and interested, meet the minimum qualifications of the opening, and apply for the opening. - b.
-Candidates in the open-competitive or State employee pool. b.
-Transfer and/or rehire candidates. - c.
-Candidates available through the Employer's expanded certification procedures. - d.
-Positions at Range 8 and below may be filled through Workplace Alaska, or by referral from the State Department of Labor and Workforce Development's employment service or the State's Welfare to Work or successor program, or other employment referral services.
+If no one is selected per 1 or 2 above, the position shall then be filled by promotion or hire of a qualified candidate from one of the following groups: - a.
+Employees within the bargaining unit who are available and interested, having applied for the opening in which they meet the minimum qualifications. - b.
+Candidates in the open-competitive or State employee pool. - c.
+Transfer and/or rehire candidates. - d.
+Candidates available through the Employer's expanded certification procedures. - e.
+Positions at Range 8 and below may be filled through Workplace Alaska, or other recruitment systems or by referral from the State Department of Labor and Workforce Development's employment service or the State's Welfare to Work or successor program, or other employment referral services.

-B. Interviews and Selection.
+B. Interviews and Selection